15 while it is said: “Today, if you will hear His voice, Do not harden your hearts as in the rebellion.”

 The readers of Hebrews were not holding firmly to their original conviction.
 They were just like those in Psalm 95 who did not hold to the assurance of God’s grace.
 Those who came out of Egypt rebelled against Moses and God.

 Unbelief is not the lack of faith; it is refusal to believe God.
 It also involves stepping out of the will of God.

-Unbelief is the cause of people turning back from following the Lord.
+Unbelief is the cause of many people today turning back from following the Lord.
 The Israelites hardened their hearts toward God’s Word.
-In doing so they lost their confidence.
+In doing so they lost their confidence in what God could do for them.
 Christians have the same danger facing them.
-It is possible to maintain a facade of belief with a recalcitrant heart.
+It is possible to maintain a facade of belief toward God with a recalcitrant heart.